-Faculty may request information or assignments up until the time that grades are due, that is at noon on the Tuesday following finals week.
+Faculty may request information or assignments up until the time that grades are due, that is, at noon on the Tuesday following finals week.
 You must be available by phone or email up until that time.

-The following are vacations related to the 2023-2024 academic year.
-No supervised practice will be scheduled during these times.
+The following are vacations related to the 2025-2026 academic year.
+Supervised practice schedules will vary and are site dependent.

-Labor Day Holiday -- September 4, 2023 Mid-Semester Break -- October 20, 2023
+Labor Day Holiday -- September 1, 2025

+Mid-Semester Break -- October 17, 2025

-Thanksgiving Vacation -- November 22 - 26, 2023
+Thanksgiving Vacation -- November 26 -30, 2025

-Christmas Vacation -- December 18 - January 14, 2024
+Christmas Vacation -- December 15 - January 9, 2026

-Spring Vacation -- March 11 - 15, 2024 Easter Vacation\ -- March 28 - April 1, 2024
+Spring Vacation -- March 9 - 13, 2026 Easter Vacation\ -- April 2-6, 2026

-These are the only vacation times that will be honored for dietetic students scheduled for supervised practice.
+These are the only vacation times that will be honored for dietetic students in didactic courses.
+Students completing supervised practice experiences may not receive these days off.
 Plan personal holidays around this schedule.
-Students/interns are also allowed to take up to 3 personal days, however, these need to be approved by both the course instructor and your preceptor prior.
+Students/interns are also allowed to take up to 3 personal days, however, these need to be approved by both the course instructor and your preceptor before the event.